-- 1. Make sure that there is fuel in the fuel tanks and that both fuel tank shut off valves (A, Figure 2) are open. - Turn the key to the ON position (not the start position).
-The electric fuel pump feeds fuel to the system. - 3.
-When the fuel filter (A, Figure 3) is free of air bubbles the engine is ready to start.
+- Make sure that there is fuel in the fuel tanks and that both fuel tank shut off valves (A, Figure 2) are open. - 2.
+Turn the key to the ON position (not the start position) for 10 to 15 seconds.
+The electric fuel pump feeds fuel to the system.